Short-term outlook by region

 Renovation is expected to grow moderately due to increasing urbanisation and aging of building stock.

-High construction activity has led to increased competition for skilled professionals.
-Construction costs are estimated to increase slightly.
-Construction volume is expected to remain at a good level.
+Construction costs are estimated to stay on a stable level.
+Construction volume is expected to return to a normal level.

 The Baltic countries and CEE countries

 Residential demand is expected to remain at a good level.
 Residential prices are estimated to increase further.
 The prices of plots have increased and competition for plots is expected to remain intense.
 The availability of financing and low interest rates are expected to continue to support residential demand.
-The shortage of resources is expected to continue to increase inflation in construction costs and to limit volume growth.
+The shortage of resources and long construction permit processes are expected to continue to increase inflation in construction costs and to limit volume growth.
 The contracting market for business premises is expected to remain at the current level or decrease slightly in the Baltic countries.

 In the Baltic countries, the volume of infrastructure construction is expected to continue to grow due to the states’ investments in improving urban and transport infrastructure.

 In Norway and Sweden, infrastructure construction is boosted by multi-year, state-funded traffic infrastructure development programmes and urbanisation.
 In both countries, infrastructure construction is expected to grow in 2019.
-Large-scale road and railway projects are ongoing or planned in Sweden and Norway, which will increase demand for infrastructure projects and paving.
+Large-scale road, railway projects and industrial investments are ongoing or planned in Sweden and Norway, which will increase demand for infrastructure projects.
 In addition, especially Norway is investing in the development and renewal of energy production.

 YIT operates in 11 countries: Finland, Russia, Scandinavia, the Baltic States, the Czech Republic, Slovakia and Poland.